-All prescribed fire and fires managed for benefits will conform to the state standards to minimize emissions using all available methods that are feasible and economically reasonable in order to minimize the impact or reduce impacts of air quality standards and visibility goals.
+All prescribed fire will conform to the state standards to minimize emissions using all available methods that are feasible and economically reasonable in order to minimize the impact or reduce impacts of air quality standards and visibility goals.

 Smoke permits are under the jurisdiction of the State Department of Public Health and Environment.
 DFPC follows state and federal regulations managed by the Colorado Air Pollution Control Division.
 Federal agencies as parties to this AOP will follow state and federal regulations managed by the Colorado Air Pollution Control Division.